jac307/MediaArtTutorials/IARTS1T03/WT-W2.md

   - **Composition strategy** (Rule of Thirds, Leading Lines, Centered/Symmetry)

 ### Your map should clearly show:
-- Camera positions (top view)
+- Camera positions
-- Direction the camera is facing (arrow)
+- Direction the camera is facing (indicate with an arrow)
 - Approximate framing area (what is meant to be captured)
 - A small sketch or visual reference for the *intended look* of each camera